 You can build your day with what you need most for your writing and illustrating.
 You can have a day of critiques, a day of workshops, or mix and match them.
 With an amazing faculty, you’re sure to walk away with a breadth of new knowledge and direction.
-The workshops will be taught by special guests: executive art director Brian LaRossa, agent Sophie Sheumaker, and editor Mary Colgan.
-In addition to our workshop faculty, XXX will also be leading the some of First Look Critique Sessions.
+The workshops will be taught by special guests: executive art director Brian LaRossa, agent Sophie Sheumaker, and editor Mary Colgan and Mark Podesta.
+In addition to our workshop faculty, Amy Jameson will also be leading the some of First Look Critique Sessions.

 First Look Critique Sessions will run like our SCBWI critique groups, but led by a special guest!
 Learn from your own manuscript/illustrations and from others in your group.
 It's a great learning experience!